-Oral Cancers -- there are several that are common.
-The most important thing is to get your regular dental office visits where they check for this.
-Also, any type of oral formations in the mouth should be mentioned to your dentist.
-They can evaluate and sometimes, if they see fit - they may take a biopsy to further see what is going on.
+The dentist will do some oral examination and may refer the patient then - to an oral pathologist or oral surgeon.
+The most important thing is to get your regular dental office visit & exam regularly, where dentists and hygienists check for oral cancer.
+Also, any type of oral formation in your mouth should be mentioned to your dentist.
+Your dentist can evaluate and sometimes if they see fit - they may take a biopsy to further see what is going on.

-By filling out your medical history form properly and letting your dentist know for instance are getting radiation treatment for cancer, will let the dentist check for dry mouth and the symptoms that can arise from it.
+By filling out your medical history form properly and letting your dentist know if, for instance, you are getting radiation treatment for cancer, the dentist will check for dry mouth and the symptoms that can arise from it.